 Most Common Types of Life Insurance

 There are 2 very distinct classes of insurance that makeup all of the different life insurance products on the market.
 They are the basis of all life insurance products out there.
-Those two classes of life insurance are Temporary or Permanent Insurance.
+Those two classes are Temporary or Permanent Insurance.
 You will need to know whether you are thinking temporary or permanent protection as you move forward.
-It the time table you need coverage for is unknown or beyond 30 years, you should be thinking permanent life insurance.
-The first step is eliminating a products that don’t meet the class you need to meet your goals.
+If the time table you need coverage for is unknown or beyond 30 years, you should be thinking permanent life insurance.
+The first step is eliminating policies that don’t meet your goals.

 Term Life Insurance